DxO PureRAW offers three types of photo processing:

 Downloading and installing DxO Optics Modules

-To do so, you will need Internet access.
+To do so, you will need to be connected to the Internet.
 This screen is made up of the following sections:

 - DxO Optics Module detected and ready to download.*

-- Download the selection: Start downloading the DxO Optics Module(s).
-If you do not use them immediately, they will be suggested again the next time you add photos taken with the corresponding camera and lens combination.
+- Save: Start downloading the DxO optics module(s).
+If you do not use them immediately, they will be suggested again the next time you add photos taken with the same camera-lens combination.
+The modules are installed immediately so you do not need to restart the program.

-- Cancel: Closes the window without downloading or installing the module.
+- Cancel: Closes the window without downloading or installing any modules.

 *In the event of any ambiguity, for example if the EXIF metadata do not allow the program to determine which lens was used because there are multiple versions or generations available, the window will suggest several possible choices so you can select the correct DxO Optics Module manually.